writethedocs/www/docs/conf/portland/2025/cfp.rst

     We'll ask you for a copy of your slides so that our human captioners can prepare for your talk

 **{{cfp.info_by}}**
-    We'll ask you for your pronouns, how your pronounce your name and some intersting facts about you so our emcee can prepare to introduce you.
+    We'll ask you for your pronouns, how your pronounce your name and some interesting facts about you so our emcee can prepare to introduce you.

 **{{date.short}}**
     Folks start giving talks on stage!